GiGurra/flycd/README.md

 # see examples on how to configure local vs git types, and the use of their path and ref parameters
 source:
   type: git # or local
+  #path: "some/path/within/local/or/repo"
   repo: "git@github.com:my-org/my-app" # only needed for type git
-  #  path: "some/path/within/repo"
-  #  ref:
+  #ref:
   #  commit: "some-commit-hash"
   #  branch: "some-branch-name"
   #  tag: "some-tag-name"

 ######################################
 ## more optional example config below